This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Increase Organic Matter

 Every successful garden has plenty and diverse organic matter.
 Given that manure releases nitrogen, every type of manure can improve the quality of your soil.
-To keep off pathogens and their negative effects, wait about three months before using the manure in your garden after your harvest.
+To keep off pathogens and their negative effects, wait about three months before using the manure in your garden after harvest.

 Use Cover Crops